trychlos/pwix-roles/README.md

 - `pwixRoles.ready()`

-A client-only reactive data source which becomes `true` when the package is ready to be used.
+A client-only reactive data source which becomes `true` when the package is ready to be used (actually when the `alanning:roles` underlying package publication for the current user is ready).

 ### Blaze components